cindytran211/CS546-Final-Project/README.md

 - Cindy Tran

 # versions
-- **beta version is the only complete core version** that has been tested
+- **beta version is the only complete basic-core version** that has been tested
 - **corePlus version is the beta plus favorites/likes/comments version** that has been tested
 - **release version** currently a copy of corePlus, tested and complete
 - older versions